 (4) On January 3, 2007, SCOR executed a reverse stock split.
 In a decision on January 2, 2007, the Chairman and Chief Executive Officer of SCOR noted share capital of EUR 932,673,756 versus EUR 932,673,759 until that date because of the adjustment to fractional shares.
 (5) This capital increase was essentially intended to finance with equity a portion of the acquisition by SCOR VIE, a wholly owned subsidiary of SCOR, of 100% of the stock of Revios Rückversicherung AG ('Revios'), a German company, from GLOBALE Rückversicherungs-Aktiengesellschaft - For more information on this acquisition, refer to Section 5.1.5 of the Registration Document.
 This issue was described in an offering circular approved by the AMF on November 16, 2006 under number 06-406.

-(6) This capital increase was intended to remunerate the in-kind contribution made to the Company by the pension fund Alecta pensionsförsäkring, ömsesidigt ("Alecta"), a Swedish pension fund, of 5,680,000 registered shares of stock in Converium Holding AG - For more information on this in-kind contribution of securities, refer to Section 5.1.5 of the Registration Document.
-This contribution was described in an Edocument registered by the AMF on April 10, 2007 under number E07-039.

-(7) This capital increase was intended to issue and list for trading the shares of the Company to be remitted in exchange for the shares of Converium Holding AG stock tendered in the combined tender/ exchange offer made by the Company for the registered shares of Converium Holding AG stock held by the public.
-This capital increase was performed pursuant to Swiss legal and regulatory provisions and was described in an offering prospectus published and filled with the Swiss Commission deef offree Publiques d'Acquisition ("COPA") on April 12, 2007 - For more information on this capital increase, refer to Section 5.1.5 of the Registration Document.
-This capital increase was described in an Open April 23, 2007 under number 07-115, (ii) a supplemental notice approved by the AMF on April 10, 2

-21.2 Charter and bylaws
+(6) This capital increase was intended to remunerate the in-kind contribution made to the Company by the pension fund Alecta pensionsförsäkring, ömsesidigt ('Alecta'), a Swedish pension fund, of 5,680,000 registered shares of stock in Converium Holding AG - For more information on this in-kind contribution of securities, refer to Section 5.1.5 of the Registration Document.
+This contribution was described in an E document registered by the AMF on April 10, 2007 under number E07-032 and a supplemental E document registered by the AMF on April 23, 2007 under number E07-039.
+(7) This capital increase was intended to issue and list for trading the shares of the Company to be remitted in exchange for the shares of Converium Holding AG stock tendered in the combined tender/ exchange offer made by the Company for the registered shares of converium Holding AG stock held by the public.
+This capital increase was performed pursuant to Swiss legal and regulatory provisions and was described in an OA and is 2,007 - for more information on this capital increase was performed pursuant to Swiss legal and regulatory provisions. and was described in an offering prospectus published and filed with the Swiss Commission des Offres Publiques d'Acquisition (COPA) on April 5, 2007 - For more information on this capital increase, refer to Section 5.1.5 of the Registration Document.
+This capital increase was described in (i) an offering notice approved by the AMF on April 5, 2007 - under number 07-115, (ii) a supplemental notice approved by the AMF on April 23, 2007 under number 07-131, and (iii) a second supplemental notice approved by the AMF on June 12, 2007 under number 07-183.
+21.2 Charter and bylaws a. insurance, reinsurance, cession or retrocession of business of any nature in all classes and in all countries, the assumption in any form of reinsurance contracts or liabilities of any French or foreign company, organization, entity or association, and creation, acquisition, rental, lease, installation and operation of any undertaking related to these activities;